adapted from The Wonderful World Of Railroad

 by A. B. Magary

 According to Merriam-Webster’s Second Edition, a “schedule” is an outline of regularly occurring events and a “timetable” is the document in which the schedule is printed.
 In normal parlance and in this account, the terms "timetable" and "schedule" will be used as if synonymous.
-While this article is concerned with timetables issued for railway travel, timetables were and are issued by all other forms of transportation.
+While this article is concerned with timetables issued for railway travel, timetables were issued by all other forms of transportation until made redundant by the computer era.

 The first and most important distinction is the division into either public or employees timetables.
 In the case of public timetables, a further separation is made to reflect different services offered by railway companies or differing audiences for the publication: System timetables; Condensed issues; Branch lines; Suburban forms; Name-train issues; and Brochures containing schedules.